maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 If you deploy your Spring application to a Java EE server, you should ensure that it is certified for Java EE 6 or above.
 Of particular importance are the JPA 2.0 and Servlet 3.0 specifications.
 That said, it is still possible to deploy a Spring Framework 4.0 application to a Servlet 2.5 container (e.g. Google App Engine, WebSphere 7, WebLogic 10.3); however, some Servlet 3.0 based Spring features won't be available.

 ### Dependency Updates
-Spring Framework 4.0 declares the following minimum (optional) dependencies:
+Spring Framework 4.0 declares the following minimum (optional) dependencies as supported:

 #### Specifications
 * Servlet 3.0 (2.5 supported for deployment)